 While German Shepherd dogs have powerful jaws and could crack, splinter, and swallow smaller bones, this can cause not only choking but also damage to the gastrointestinal tract of your dog.

-Be extremely careful about giving your German Shepherd any bones.
-One of my old Lurcher dogs passed away from this sadly.
+Be careful about giving your German Shepherd any bones.
+One of my old Lurcher dogs passed away from this, sadly.

 Avoid cooked bones.
-If you are going to give them one, make sure it’s a sturdy bone for their size, and if it’s raw make sure you supervise them.
+If you give them one, make sure it’s a sturdy bone for their size, and if it’s raw, supervise them.

-If you are wanting to avoid bones but are struggling to find suitable toys, consider using the Super Chewer box made by Barkbox, this is a monthly box that is filled with durable toys and chews made for large breeds like German Shepherds.
+If you want to avoid bones but are struggling to find suitable toys, consider using the Super Chewer box made by Barkbox, this is a monthly box filled with durable toys and chews made for large breeds like German Shepherds.
 You can check them out here.

 11) Use Food Delivery Services For The Perfect German Shepherd Diet

 This option is becoming more and more popular for dog owners.
-Getting the diet right is tough and the truth is, there are companies out there who do it right.
+Getting the diet right is tough and there are companies out there who do it right.
 These are great because they save you all the hassle, preparation, and time involved with feeding.

-There are some providers out there who make very high-quality breed-specific foods, taking into consideration, age, size, and energy levels of your dog and delivering them straight to your doorstep.
+There are providers out there who make very high-quality breed-specific foods, considering, age, size, and energy levels of your dog and delivering them straight to your doorstep.

 So, in conclusion, your GSD’s diet is vital for their health.
-It can take some time and some effort to learn what is best for them, but make sure you take this seriously as some owners just don’t, which then comes back to bite them in large vet bills or a dog that doesn’t live as long as it should.
-There are tons of resources you can use to help, such as the delivery services.
+It can take some time and some effort to learn what is best for them, but take this seriously as some owners just don’t, which then comes back to bite them in large vet bills or a dog that doesn’t live as long as it should.
+There are tons of resources to help, such as the delivery services.